Who's attending Biden's climate summit?

-(Reuters) - U.S. President Joe Biden invited leaders from the world's largest countries, including the other big polluters, to a two-day virtual climate summit here that starts Thursday.
+U.S. President Joe Biden invited leaders from the world's largest countries, including the other big polluters, to a two-day virtual climate summit that starts Thursday.

 Nearly all are attending, the White House says.
 They will be joined by executives from big banks and energy companies, billionaires and other entrepreneurs, and Pope Francis.